13 Awesome free things to do in Lisbon!

 The Feira da Ladra market runs every Tuesday & Saturday.

 As far as flea markets go, there is another hidden gem situated in the neighbourhood of Arroios, called the Anjos70 Art & Flea Market.

 This market is held on the first weekend of each month and plays host to a range of independent artists and sellers that sell all kinds of crafts, clothing, art and more!
-It’s definitely worth a visit, has a great bohemian vibe and hey, there’s a fab bar where you can grab a drink and chill with your friends too!
+It’s definitely worth a visit, has a great bohemian vibe and hey, there’s a fab bar where you can grab a drink (a Portuguese beer or glass of wine) and chill with your friends too!
 So be sure to check out Anjos70 for more info.

 Feira da Ladra – Campo de Santa Clara, 1100-472 Lisboa

 7. Gardens & Parks of Lisbon and Outjazz in the summer